Bracknell Property Market 2022

 According to data by Huq, a footfall analytics company, the town has experienced 70.4% growth in footfall since lockdown restrictions eased, placing Bracknell amongst the top three busiest towns in the UK.
 With contemporary retail hubs and The Lexicon, this provides insight into what is yet to come in Bracknell.

-Despite the economic challenges of 2020, Bracknell’s economy remained buoyant throughout, with 3,500 jobs created over the year, with an additional 3,873 expected for 2021.
+Despite the economic challenges of 2020 and 2021, Bracknell’s economy remained buoyant throughout, with 3,500 jobs created over the year, with an additional 3,873 expected to be created by the end of the year.
 In driving the town’s employment opportunities, Bracknell’s LEP is also investing £4 million into a ‘business growth hub’, signifying the town’s commitment to its future.

 So what does this mean in terms of the economy and Bracknell property prices?
 The council’s initial investment into the town has had a domino effect across Bracknell, catalysing more schemes and driving more regeneration as well as attracting more businesses and residents to the town, meaning Bracknell property prices are expected to grow exponentially with increased demand from both homebuyers and tenants.